v6d-io/v6d/docs/notes/integration-orchestration.rst

    integration/airflow.rst

-Vineyard has integrated to the workflow orchestrating engines (apache airflow) to helps use adopt vineyard into their own workflows for the performance gains.
+Vineyard has integrated with the workflow orchestration engine (Apache Airflow) to help users adopt Vineyard into their own workflows for performance gains.
-Moreover, the airflow integration allows user operating on large Python objects of complex data types (e.g., :code:`pandas.DataFrame`) at low cost and avoid the burden of :code:`pickle.dump/loads`.
+Furthermore, the Airflow integration allows users to operate on large Python objects with complex data types (e.g., :code:`pandas.DataFrame`) at a low cost and avoid the burden of :code:`pickle.dump/loads`.

 .. panels::